 If you do visit, I would recommend hopping on one of the eco-tours that take you on a fascinating ride through the marshlands of the natural park, spotting birds and marine life as you go (we were lucky enough to see dolphins on our last trip).

 Once you’re on the island, eco-friendly Estamine Restaurant is one of the best in the region – go if you like your seafood with a side of fantabulous views.
+Hands down one of the best things you can do in the Algarve.

 Praia da Marinha